dolittle-obsolete/Learning/Documentation/tutorial/setup.md

     - /getting-started/tutorial/setup/
 ---

-This tutorial teaches the basics of using Dolittle to create a simple banking web-application.
+This tutorial teaches the basics of using Dolittle to create a simple ToDo web-application.

 You learn how to: